In this article, I’ll show you in a few easy steps how to make your Google Analytics compliant with the California Consumer Privacy Act (CCPA).

-In case a user files a lawsuit, fines can range between $100 to $750 per consumer per incident, or the actual damage (whichever is greater).
+If a user files a lawsuit, fines can range between $100 to $750 per consumer per incident, or the actual damage (whichever is greater).

 How to Make Google Analytics CCPA Compliant?

 After activating the addon, go to Insights » Settings » Engagement and scroll down to EU Compliance.

-Step 2: Now Create an Opt-Out Consent Box
+Step 2: Create an Opt-Out Consent Box

 As CCPA rights say users can opt-out from websites sharing their data with third parties, the next thing you need to do is create an opt-out consent box.